 Looking for a one-stop location to help manage your federal student loans?
-Look no further you have studentloan.gov as your helper.
-This website will act as the core of all activities and solutions for queries regarding your federal student loans.
+Look no further!
+You have studentloan.gov as your helper.
+This website will act as the core of all activities and solutions to queries regarding your federal student loans.

 This tool was responsible for providing an easy way for borrowers to apply for Income-Driven Repayment.
-But in two months the feature was back but this time it was back as studentloans.gov.
-This website is the federal student aid site of the Department of Education.
+But in two months, the feature was back, but this time it was again introduced as studentloans.gov.
+This website is the Federal student aid site of the Department of Education.
 Read more to find out how you can make the best use of this website.

 Table of contents